Aki Momii

 Aki Momii (籾井あき, Momii Aki) is a Japanese volleyball player.
-She plays for the Japan women's national volleyball team.
+She plays Japan women's national volleyball team.
 She competed at the 2020 Summer Olympics, in Women's volleyball.

 Early life

 Momii was born in Sagamihara, Kanagawa Prefecture.
 Her father is Peruvian-Spanish, while her mother is Peruvian-Japanese.
 Momii is a Peruvian citizen until high school.

 When she was in elementary school, there was a volleyball team near her house, then she started playing volleyball when she was invited by a friend.
 Momii joined JT Marvelous after graduating from Hachioji Middle School in February 2019.

 In 2021, she was selected to the Japanese national team for the first time in the Olympics.

+In May 2024, Momii joined AEK Athens in Greece.

+In May 2025, it was announced that she will return to Japan, joining Hisamitsu Springs.